Saturday, August 17, 2024

 Her journalist friend Pete has an idea.
 Bolton probably has his bribe money at the tack, so while Jo forceable bundles Dave Trent into the dressing room, Pete pulls the bribe money from Bolton's locker.

 They rush back to the track, with Jo hoping that Dave will see Bolton's sabotage play out on the track.
-A clean start gives no indication of what is about to unfold, but soon the story explodes as we see Boltons discreetly pulling on his own teammate's jacket.
+A clean start gives no indication of what is about to unfold, but soon, the story explodes as we see Bolton discreetly pulling on his own teammate's jacket.
 It is enough to cause a crash, and Dave sees every second of it, convincing him that Bolton is guilty as charged.

 Bolton is found guilty by the speedway authorities and banned for life.
 Jo receives an apology from the Ospreys board and is offered her job back.
-All is well that ends well, and in the final panel of the story, we see Jo where she rightfully belongs, on her bike roaring down the track past her assembled teammates.
+All is well that ends well, and in the final panel of the story, we see Jo where she rightfully belongs, on her bike, roaring down the track past her assembled teammates.

-Goodbye Jo Tallon, and thank you for two years of great memories.
+Goodbye, Jo Tallon, and thank you for two years of great memories.
 It's hard to write about this single issue with so many memories crowding my mind.
 My thoughts drift to the previous plot lines and scraps that Jo has found herself in, and she lived a full life across the last two years.
-This was a solid finish for the story, and although it wrapped up quickly we still managed to tick all the boxes and give Jo a happy ending.
+This was a solid finish for the story, and although it wrapped up quickly, we still managed to tick all the boxes and give Jo a happy ending.
 It didn't reach its previous fights in terms of art or plot, and only a couple of images truly stuck in my mind.
 The villains lost, Jo won, and Dave and the team are again united behind her.
 All is right in the world.
 Next week sees the arrival of a new story in the form of Tornado Jones.
 He has large boots to fill and had better get off to a fast start.
 No matter what happens next, Tallon Of The Track will always have a small piece of my heart and in particular, Jo was outstanding as a female lead in a male-dominated comic.

 Rating: 8/10